konveyor/move2kube-website/docs/tutorials/ui-workflow.md

 ## Conclusion

-We have seen how easy it is to to do a transformation using the UI.
+We have seen how easy it is to do a transformation using the UI.
 All the features of the Move2Kube CLI are available through the UI as well.
 In addition, the UI can be hosted on a common server and used by different teams using different workspaces.
 It also has authentication and authorization capabilities to restrict access to particular workspaces.